murataka/uWebSockets.js/README.md

 </div>
 <br><br>

-### :bulb: In a nutshell
+### :muscle: Unfair advantage

 µWebSockets.js is a C++ implementation of the Http/WebSocket protocols for Node.js, easy to use from JavaScript.
-Being written in native code directly targeting the Linux kernel makes it faster than anything you can script inside Node.js.
-Technically speaking it is a binding to [µWebSockets](https://github.com/uNetworking/uWebSockets), so make sure to read that page as well.

-Demonstrative benchmark as of 2020-06-09:
+Red more over at [µWebSockets](https://github.com/uNetworking/uWebSockets), the main repository.

 ![](misc/chart.png)

+### :bulb: In a nutshell

-Conceptually, think of it as a complete replacement to both Express.js and Socket.IO.
+Think of it as a complete replacement to both Express.js and Socket.IO.
 It carries both a router and pub/sub support.
 Browse the [documentation](https://unetworking.github.io/uWebSockets.js/generated/).
 There are tons of [examples](examples) but here's the gist of it all:

 ```javascript
 /* Non-SSL is simply App() */